Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Sarajevo City Hall (Vijecnica)

-The City Hall, locally called Vijećnica, was one of the most lavish buildings to be built in Sarajevo in the Austro-Hungarian occupation.
-Unfortunately, in 1992, at the beginning of the siege, it was bombed and went up in flames.
+The City Hall, locally called Vijećnica, was one of the most lavish buildings built in Sarajevo during the Austro-Hungarian occupation.
+Unfortunately, at the beginning of the siege in 1992, it was bombed and went up in flames.

 Sarajevo-Town-Hall